anyhotcountry/anyhotpass-lib/README.md

 8. The number can be at the start of a 6 character group, shifting the other characters forward meaning the group will end in a vowel
 9. The number can also occur at the end of a 6 character group, replacing the final consonant.
 10. The number and uppercase letter cannot be in the same 6 character group
+11. The following letters are not allowed: `['O', 'l', 'L']`

+I have adhered to the rules above except that I am allowing `'L'`.

 ## Tests